AJRedDevil/youtube-video-player/README.md

 Setup:

 - move a copy of .env.sample to .env and paste your API-key
-- run npm i && npm start to start the development server
+- run yarn install && yarn start to start the development server

 Covered topics: